jhconning/jbook/README.md

 # jbook
-Demo of jupyter books and Github copilot aided content
+Demonstration of how to use jupyter books and Github actions to build a website.